Syddhantt/Doctor_Appointment_System/README.md

 # Doctors have a unique ID, a first name, and a last name.

-# Appointments have a unique ID,patient first name, patient last name, date & time, and kind (New Patient or Follow-up).
+# Appointments have a unique ID, patient first name, patient last name, date & time, and kind (New Patient or Follow-up).

 # The backend responds to HTTP requests (ie GET, POST, DELETE).